mprzybylak/mprzybylak.github.io/_posts/2019-06-26-using-rex-command-to-extract-fields-in-splunk.markdown

 tags: [splunk, regex]
 ---

-# TODO
-4. Change name of file to match title
-5. Check language
-6. Change date for current

----

 In one of the projects that I'm currently working we are using Splunk as a common logs/metrics viewer.
 It is a very powerful tool but it took me some time before I started to feel comfortable with it.
 One of the most often used command is `rex`.

 Among couple of things you can do with `rex` command - today I would like quickly talk about most basic feature - extracting fields with regexp.
-To be more strict - with unanchored regex named capture groups.
-I've never been knowledgable about regexp - and because of that it was hard for me to understand how `rex` works.
-Because of that - let me start with quickly introduction of those regexp related concepts.
+To be more strict - with unanchored named capture groups.
+I've never been very knowledgable about regexp - and because of that it was hard for me to understand how `rex` works.
+Let me start then with quickly introduction of those regexp related concepts.

 ## Unanchored regexp